yahoo/elide-doc/pages/guide/v5/04-analytics.md

 2. The data type of the column.
 3. The definition of the column.

 Column definitions are templated, native SQL fragments.
 Columns definitions can include references to other column definitions that are expanded at query time.
-Any part of the column definition enclosed in double curly braces (\{\{foo\}\}) is interpretted either as:
+Any part of the column definition enclosed in double curly braces (\{\{foo\}\}) is interpreted either as:
 - A column name in the current table.
 - A column name in another table specified by a dot ('.') separated path.
 The path consists of one or more named joins followed by the name of the destination column (\{\{player.team.name\}\}).